kiayaand20/Project-2/README.md

 ## Project Description

-<em>Whatever the Weather</em> is an application that allows users to view fun activity ideas in each season.
-The user can select a season on the homepage, which will direct them to another page populated with activity names, activity images, and a brief desciption.
+<em>Whatever the Weather</em> is an application that allows users to view fun activity ideas based on the season.
+The user can select a season on the homepage, which will direct them to another page populated with activity names, an image, and a brief description.
 The user will also be allotted the opportunity to leave a comment describing their favorite seasonal activity.
 Each comment can be updated and/or deleted.

 ## Wireframes